Arghyadatta/Pacman_AI/README.md

 # Pacman AI

-Based on Washington University's CSE 511: Introduction to Artificial Intelligence course.
+Based on CS-188 AI course at University of Berkeley
 ## Usage
 ### ghostbusters
 ```